64bakerst/akademia/02) Nutrition/Minerals/Hydrogen Peroxide.md

 Washing/Laundry: Add 8 oz. of 3% H2O2 to your wash in place of bleaches.

 Vaporizer (Cool Mist): Add 12 oz. of 3% food grade hydrogen peroxide or up to 4 oz. of 35% food grade hydrogen peroxide to one gallon of water or mix 16 oz.
 (2 Cups) of 3.5% hydrogen peroxide with 128 oz.
 (1 gallon) of water in a vaporizer.
 Emphysema, chronic obstructive pulmonary disease, lung cancer, bronchitis, pneumonia, etc., usually gets better using a cool mist vaporizer filled with a hydrogen peroxide mixture.

-### Drinking Hydrogen Peroxide

-The human body expels 70 percent of its toxins from breathing.
-When you breathe, fat molecules combine with oxygen atoms, producing carbon dioxide.
-Carbon dioxide is the most abundant product of metabolism.
-The other 30 percent of toxins are discharged through defecation and sweat.
-A small amount of water soluble toxins are discharged through urination.
-If your breathing is not operating at peak efficiency, you are not ridding yourself of toxins properly.
-Research shows that shallow breathers get cancer more often.
-Drinking Hydrogen Peroxide usually helps rid the body of excess toxins, bacteria, viruses and cancers.
-The acidic properties of fat lower the body's cellular pH and oxygen levels, producing an ideal breeding ground for cancer.
-Cancer needs an acidic low oxygen environment to survive and thrive.
-Your kidneys must work overtime if less than 70 percent of your toxins are not being released through breathing, causing a number of illnesses.

-A 1:1000 solution of [[colloidal silver]] to H2O2 increases the efficacy of colloidal silver by up to 100 times against bacteria.
-The increased bioavailability reaction using colloidal silver and H2O2 results in a delivery mechanism that increases adsorption of silver directly into tissues.
-Dilute the H2O2 to the desired concentration, and then add the colloidal silver to the solution.
-The amount of hydrogen peroxide to use will depend on the type and quality of colloidal silver.
-The higher the particle content, the more hydrogen peroxide will need to be used.
-A 3% H2O2 solution with colloidal silver is much more reactive than standard 3% H2O2 solution.

-Drinking hydrogen peroxide may cause an upset stomach.

-**Hydrogen peroxide should be taken on an empty stomach, one hour before meals or three hours after meals.**

-Food in the stomach may cause excess foaming, indigestion or vomiting.

-Those with chronic systemic Candidiasis may need to start with **1 drop in 8oz. of water 3 times a day, then 2 drops in 8oz. of water three times a day before starting a schedule**.

-**Do not mix chlorinated tap water with 35% Food Grade Hydrogen Peroxide!**

-People with serious problems will benefit from **staying on 25 drops three times a day for one to three weeks, then tapering down to 25 drops two times daily until the problem is resolved (1 to 6 months)**.
-Some patients take three or four lecithin capsules at the same time they take the hydrogen peroxide to stop the nausea.

-As dead bacteria and toxins are released from your body, your capacity to eliminate them quickly enough may cause some pain or discomfort in the kidneys.
-This toxic overload may cause fatigue, diarrhea, headaches, skin eruptions, cold or flu-like symptoms, and/or nausea.
-If this occurs, remain at the current dosage or reduce it to the previous dosage until the problem stops.
-Do not discontinue drinking the hydrogen peroxide solution unless pain or irritations become severe.
-Discomfort and irritations will dissipate shortly after cutting back on the amount of hydrogen peroxide you are drinking. **Continuing with the hydrogen peroxide program will clean out the body sooner of excess toxins.**

-Another method of drinking hydrogen peroxide, requires putting **1 drop of hydrogen peroxide in every ounce of water you drink**.
-If the taste of the hydrogen peroxide is to strong for you, try putting 1 drop of hydrogen peroxide in every 2 ounces of water you drink.

 ### Healing